 He is a ruddy-faced wit with a boat full of stories, including the one about the fish who saved his life.
 Hébert was 12 years old and in a boarding school in Montreal’s Westmount area when he would swim over to a small island, get into mischief with an Indigenous boy he had befriended, and return with several fish caught on First Nations territory.
 He showed them off to his schoolmates, bragging about his forbidden fun.
 When the school found out about what he did, he was called in for discipline.
 He expected to receive corporal punishment.
 Instead, a member of the rotary club that funded the school asked where Hébert found the fish and then requested he take a group of his friends out to catch them.

 The fish hooked Hébert on a path.
 “That first small-mouthed bass kept me out of trouble.
-To this day it is sacred to me,” says Hébert, who grew up to become a chef and strict proponent of catch-and-release programs.
+To this day it is sacred to me,” says Hébert, who grew up to become a proponent of strict catch-and-release programs.

 At Manoir Hovey, Hébert creates an experience that sinks the popular image of ice fishing.
 It is neither lonely nor uncomfortable.
 There are no claustrophobic huts parked on the ice, no pail of bloody worms to bait the lines.